- E-mailEldar.Braten@uib.no

 From approximately 2010, I have primarily focused on discourse about the Nordic countries, not least assertions about a peculiar Nordic “egalitarianism”.
 Adopting a diachronic perspective, my research concentrates on class formations and mobility over time and, in particular, the mutual effects of movements in geographical and social space.
 I aim at identifying micro mechanisms of social mobility and in particular examine the role of social networks (based in kinship, marriage, neighborhood, work place, and political or religious allegiance) in the formation of social collectives and careers through time.
 The approach allows a critique of predominant conceptions about continuity in Nordic local communities (based in cultural constructions of “odel”, kinship solidarity, attachments to place etc.).
 My empirical case studies are Agder, Norway, and Finnskogen (the Finnish forests) of Norway and Sweden.

-More generally, I have become increasingly interested in the theoretical basis of anthropology as such, not least how our insights about human life compare to the knowledge produced by other social and cultural sciences.
+More generally, I have become increasingly interested in the theoretical basis of anthropology, not least how our insights about human life compare to the knowledge produced by other social and cultural sciences.
 Anthropology has developed out of a productive tension between the ambition to be the overarching study of humans versus a specialized niche discipline aimed at conveying sociocultural multiplicity (or «alternative realities») ignored by other disciplines.
 This tension not only reflects the controversy between generalist and particularistic approaches; it raises fundamental questions about renderings of epistemology and ontology.
 The so-called “ontological turn” in anthropology during the 2000s has revived interest in this dichotomy, but in my view, the “turn” aggravates rather than solves the basic theoretical problems involved.
 In contrast, I explore possibilities for a Realist Anthropology, based in positions of philosophical realism.

 Spring 2013: SANT 215 - Komparativ regional etnografi - Sørøst-Asia (Regional comparisons)